SAFEHR-data/datafaker/docs/source/health_data.rst

 The essential columns for the ``observation`` table would seem to be: ``observation_concept_id``, ``value_as_number``, ``value_as_string``, ``value_as_concept_id``, and ``unit_concept_id``.
+But note that these columns are essential to be in the generator output only if they need to be present in the destination database.
+For example, if the destination database is producing the minimal data required to be processed by the `UK HRA's Cohort Discovery Tool <https://ukhealthdata.org/wp-content/uploads/2024/11/2024-OHDSI-UK-Cohort-Discovery-Poster-v0.2-B-Kirby.pdf>`_, then the ``unit_concept_id`` column will not be produced and so does not need to be in any generator.

 Another group of columns (depending on what the source data looks like) that could be nice:
 ``observation_type_concept_id``, ``qualifier_concept_id``, ``observation_source_value``,